-'''

-bool print( boolN a)

-bool print( intN a)

-bool print( floatN a)

-bool print( color a)

-bool print( string a)

-bool assert(

-bool condition,

-string reason

-Case Aborts program execution if condition is false and prints the reason text.
-Returns true otherwise.
+bool print( boolN a) bool print( intN a) bool print( floatN a) bool print( color a) bool print( string a) Prints the value of a.
+Returns true. bool assert( bool condition, string reason ) Aborts program execution if condition is false and prints the reason text.
+Returns true otherwise. bool breakpoint() Establishes a breakpoint at this position for a debugger.
+Returns true.